thenexthub/Codira/stdlib/public/ArgumentParser/Documentation.docc/Articles/Validation.md

 ```
 % example '{"Bad JSON"}'
-Error: The value '{"Bad JSON"}' is invalid for '<input-json>': dataCorrupted(Swift.DecodingError.Context(codingPath: [], debugDescription: "The given data was not valid JSON.", underlyingError: Optional(Error Domain=NSCocoaErrorDomain Code=3840 "No value for key in object around character 11."
+Error: The value '{"Bad JSON"}' is invalid for '<input-json>': dataCorrupted(Codira.DecodingError.Context(codingPath: [], debugDescription: "The given data was not valid JSON.", underlyingError: Optional(Error Domain=NSCocoaErrorDomain Code=3840 "No value for key in object around character 11."
 UserInfo={NSDebugDescription=No value for key in object around character 11.})))
 Usage: example <input-json> --fail-option <fail-option>
   See 'select --help' for more information.
 ```